cocotb/cocotb/documentation/source/building.rst

     ``COCOTB_HOOKS``
       A comma-separated list of modules that should be executed before the first test.
-      You can also use the :py:class:`cocotb.hook` decorator to mark a function to be run before test code.
+      You can also use the :class:`cocotb.hook` decorator to mark a function to be run before test code.

     ``COCOTB_LOG_LEVEL``
       Default logging level to use.
 This is set to ``INFO`` unless overridden.